Ragdoll standard & How we want it to look like in the future?

 As we have different types of Ragdoll, we have also different categories of judges, which thus gives priority to different kind of cats.
 We also have breeders and ragdoll owners who think different when it comes to the choice of the ragdoll type.
 The ragdoll breed’s standard allows a part of own interpretation, which is why the final say in the choice of a winner cat on the show, usually the ”type” d v s head-shape and body type.
 Regardless of what’s selected, you should never have to doubt that it is a Ragdoll you see.

+Presented below are young cats with different types and expressions.
 The female on the first picture have a good and harmonius expression for a kitten.

 Presented below are five cats with harmonius expression, good type, ears of medium size and a flat plane between the ears.
+The cat on the last picture have an inharmonious, overbuilt forhead, rounded top and small ears instead.

 Points

-The distribution of points in the ragdoll standard is listed in the table below, and will be show by green text later in the presentation.
+The distribution of points in the ragdoll standard is listed in the table below, and will be show by greentext later in the presentation.

 Fault list